706f6c6c7578/oc/README.md

 You now have Tor and Tor Browser running to exchange files with your friends, as long as Tor Browser with oc_server.go is running.

+## Note

+You can omit the usage of Tor Browser and instead use only Tor-Expert-Bundle
+and put the torrc file in the tor folder and start tor.exe with the -f parameter,
+to use the torrc file.

 If you like the idea of point to point communication, without third-party servers involved, consider a donation to the following Bitcoin address: